csarigoz/csarigoz/README.md

 - 🌱 I’m currently focusing on AI & Automation
 - 👯 I’m looking to collaborate on AI & Automation projects
 - 🤔 I’m looking for help with poorly-documented projects
-- 💬 Ask me about Growth, Newsletter, SEO, No-code & Low-code Automation, Using AI tools to code as a non-technical person
+- 💬 Ask me about Growth, Email Newsletters, SEO, No-code & Low-code Automation, Using AI tools to code as a non-technical person
 - 📫 How to reach me: [X](https://twitter.com/intent/follow?ref_src=twterm^follow|twgr^cagrisarigoz&region=follow_link&screen_name=cagrisarigoz) or [LinkedIn](https://www.linkedin.com/in/cagrisarigoz)

 ### More About Me